jpvitan/earthquakeph/README.md

 All modules and components within the application follow the acyclic dependencies principle (ADP) to maintain the structural quality and integrity of the software.

+## Issues

+### Internet Service Provider

+#### PLDT and Smart Communications

+Customers of PLDT and Smart Communications in the Philippines may face issues when installing or visiting sites hosted on Netlify.
+Unfortunately, this problem lies with the said ISPs, and the developer can’t offer a permanent fix as of this writing.
+Changing your DNS setting to use Google Public DNS may temporarily resolve the issue.